-Decriminalizing the possession, consumption, growing and sale of cannabis in any form is an ensuing battle against the legal system in many countries.
-Though a countable few have legalised cannabis for medicinal purposes and a smaller few for recreation, the battle of legal acceptance is a difficult dream for India.
+Decriminalizing the possession, consumption, growing, and sale of cannabis in any form is an ensuing battle against the legal system in many countries.
+Though a countable few have legalized cannabis for medicinal purposes and a smaller few for recreation, the battle for legal acceptance is a difficult dream for India.
 Keeping in mind the medicinal and industrial values of cannabis, and with the onset of the 'almost' recent debacle regarding Bollywood and the ample recreational use of ganja, the need for a constructive outlook on marijuana decriminalization has never been more important.
 India holds marijuana close within its history of religion and society.
 The use of Bhang or smoking ganja has been mentioned in old texts.

 Delta-8 - What And Why Has It Made The News?

 Delta-9-Tetrahydrocannabinol or simply THC is the principal psychoactive (that gets you high) compound found in cannabis.
 Recently, delta-8-THC, a similar cannabinoid, is amassing great interest from buyers as well as the CDC (Centers for Disease Control and Prevention) and the FDA (Food and Drug Administration).
 An isomer of THC, delta-8 has the same chemical formula, but a different structure; making it chemically more stable than its counterpart.
 Delta-8 is surprisingly potent and readily available in the legal hemp market in the US.
 The Farm Bill 2018 had made commercial production of hemp with little to no traces of THC legal for industrial and research purposes.
 Thus, the cannabis entrepreneurs craftily exploited the loophole and made available products containing delta-8.